Anhonee (1952 film): Production

 K. A. Abbas, the director, had been associated with a close friend of his during the making of Dharti Ke Lal, the former's directorial debut.
 Abbas, along with another friend Gulshan, eventually planned to make a film. they went on to make Awaara, which became an instant hit.
 After the success of the film, Abbas was approached and he decided to direct a film under his own production.
-It was reported that Nargis had made a contact to Abbas requesting him to provide a more significant role for her.
+It was reported that Nargis had made contact with Abbas, requesting him to provide a more significant role for her.
 So he applied the same theme, interchanging the lead roles, and produced the story, guided by his friend V. P. Sathe and Mohsin Abdullah who co-wrote the script.
 They launched a new banner named "Naya Sansar", and produced the film with Nargis and Raj Kapoor in lead roles.
 This also marked the first occasion where an actor was cast in a dual role in a Hindi film.